Bike/hominy/compile-load-semantics.md

 2. Interpret those directives into a module
 3. Marshal that module to a byte stream
 4 ...outputting to a FASL file.

+`compile-file` does this all at once.
+This means it can skip some steps if it doesn't need to do them; for example it could not bother producing a module, and instead serialize directly, as CL implementations do now.